zhanghm1995/Awesome-VQGAN/README.md

 # Awesome-VQGAN
-Collect papers and codes about VQGAN in various Computer Vision tasks
+Collect papers and codes about VQGAN in various Computer Vision tasks.

+Please star :star: this if you found this repo useful :smile:.
+And please tuned for more updates :).

 ## Table of Contents :chart_with_downwards_trend:
 - [Super Resolution](#super-resolution)